-Meanwhile, in a small bowl mix together the cheese, garlic, parsley, salt, and pepper.
+- Meanwhile, mix the cheese, garlic, parsley, salt, and pepper in a small bowl.
 Then toss the wings in the coating.

 - Cook until the skin is browned and crisp, 26 to 28 minutes.
-I usually set the timer for 12 minutes and then open it up, flip the chicken wings, and set it for another 12 minutes.
-This is a great way to make sure that all sides are cooked, and not burnt on one side.
+I usually set the timer for 12 minutes, open it up, flip the chicken wings, and set it for another 12 minutes.
+This is a great way to make sure that all sides are cooked and not burnt on one side.

-- Plate and serve, repeat with all the wings, until you are done with the batch.
+- Repeat with all the wings until you are done with the batch.

 Amount Per Serving: Calories: 828Total Fat: 60gSaturated Fat: 22gTrans Fat: 1gUnsaturated Fat: 32gCholesterol: 202mgSodium: 1759mgCarbohydrates: 26gFiber: 1gSugar: 1gProtein: 44g